hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

     [google_container_cluster](container_cluster.html) for schema.

 * `node_count` - (Optional) The number of nodes per instance group.
-This field can be used to update the number of nodes per instance group but should not be used alongside `autoscaling`.
+This field can be used to update the number of nodes per instance group.

 * `project` - (Optional) The ID of the project in which to create the node pool.
 If blank, the provider-configured project will be used.